 These new laws enable other owners and occupiers within a building to complain to the Owners Corporation about the conduct of Airbnb hosts and their guests.
 A complaint can be made that Airbnb guests are:

-1. Creating an unreasonable amount of noise likely to substantially interfere with the peaceful enjoyment of an occupier or their guests; or
+- Creating an unreasonable amount of noise likely to substantially interfere with the peaceful enjoyment of an occupier or their guests, or

-2. Behaving in a manner likely to unreasonably and substantially interfere with the peaceful enjoyment of other occupiers or their guests; or
+- Behaving in a manner likely to unreasonably and substantially interfere with the peaceful enjoyment of other occupiers or their guests, or

-3. Using the common property so as to cause a substantial hazard to the health, safety and security of other occupiers or their guests; or
+- Using the common property so as to cause a substantial hazard to the health, safety and security of other occupiers or their guests, or

-4. Unreasonably and substantially obstructing the lawful use and enjoyment of the common property by other occupiers or their guests; or
+- Unreasonably and substantially obstructing the lawful use and enjoyment of the common property by other occupiers or their guests, or